Laser Physics (journal): History

 The journal was published by MAIK Nauka/Interperiodica from 1991 to 2005, by Springer Science+Business Media from 2006 to 2012, and since then by IOP Publishing.
 Its sister journal, Laser Physics Letters, was established in 2004.

+Laser Physics Letters

+Laser Physics Letters is a sister journal that publishes short, rapid communications in fundamental optics and laser physics, and the application of lasers across interrelated sciences.
+The journal was established in 2004 with Pavel P. Pashinin as the founder editor-in-chief.
+Current editor-in-chief is Vanderlei S. Bagnato.